Legion (2010 film)

 Legion is a 2010 American action horror film directed by Scott Stewart and co-written by Stewart and Peter Schink.
 The film stars Paul Bettany, Lucas Black, Tyrese Gibson, Adrianne Palicki, Kate Walsh, and Dennis Quaid.
-Sony Pictures Worldwide Acquisitions Group acquired most of the film's worldwide distribution rights, and the group opened the film in North America theatrically on January 22, 2010, through Screen Gems.
+Sony Pictures Worldwide Acquisitions Group acquired most of the film's worldwide distribution rights, releasing the film theatrically in North America on January 22, 2010 through Screen Gems.
+A story of the Second Coming, Legion follows a group of people as they attempt to protect an infant savior from angels and the possessed in an apocalypse.

+Legion was released to negative critical reception but was a success at the box office, earning over $67 million on a $26 million budget.
 A television series titled Dominion, set 25 years after the film, premiered on the American cable television network Syfy on June 19, 2014.

 Plot

 The Archangel Michael falls to Earth in Los Angeles and cuts off his wings.
-After looting a weapons warehouse and stealing a police car, he travels towards the Paradise Falls Diner, near the edge of the Mojave Desert.
+After looting a weapons warehouse and stealing a police car from a possessed police officer, Michael travels to the Paradise Falls Diner, near the edge of the Mojave Desert.
 Meanwhile, Kyle, a single father driving to Los Angeles, stops at the diner.
-He meets the owner, Bob Hanson; Jeep, Bob's son; Percy, the short-order cook; Charlie, a pregnant waitress; Howard and Sandra Anderson, a married couple; and Audrey, their rebellious teenaged daughter.
-As the diner's television, radio, and telephone fail, elderly Gladys enters the diner and becomes abnormally hostile, before biting a piece out of Howard's neck, whereupon Kyle shoots her.
-A gigantic swarm of flies surrounds the diner and isolates its patrons from the outside world, thwarting their attempt to transport Howard to the hospital.
+He meets the owner, Bob Hanson; Jeep, Bob's son; Percy, the short-order cook; Charlie, a pregnant waitress; Howard and Sandra Anderson, a married couple; and Audrey, their rebellious teenage daughter.
+As the diner's television, radio, and telephone fail, elderly Gladys enters the diner and becomes abnormally hostile, biting off a piece of Howard's neck before Kyle shoots her.
+A massive swarm of flies surrounds the diner and isolates its patrons from the outside world, thwarting their attempt to transport Howard to the hospital.

-Michael arrives and arms the patrons as the entire sky turns black.
+Michael arrives and arms the patrons as the sky turns black.
 Hundreds of cars approach, filled with possessed people who begin to attack the diner.
 Michael leads the patrons in the fight, but Howard is dragged away.
-Later, Michael explains that God has lost faith in mankind and has sent his angels to destroy the human race.
-He also reveals that Charlie's baby must stay alive, as it is destined to be the savior of mankind; Michael disobeyed God's order to kill Charlie's baby, as he still has faith in humanity (at another time he tells Jeep that Jeep's decency is one of the reasons why he (Michael) still has this faith).
-Charlie will eventually come to love her baby, but initially (and quite unlike the Virgin Mary's acceptance of the unborn saviour in her womb in the Gospels) she says that she "hates the thing growing inside" her.
+Later, Michael explains that God has lost faith in mankind and has sent His angels to destroy the human race.
+He reveals that Charlie's baby must stay alive, as it is destined to be the savior of mankind; Michael disobeyed God's order to kill Charlie's baby, as he still has faith in humanity, and believes that in the end, God's mercy will outweigh His wrath.